Abdulla-Al-Mued/weathering-with-you/README.md

-A simple weather app in which weather can be searched by city
+# A simple weather mobile app in which weather information can be searched by city